GameKit Complete Guide for Developers Multiplayer and More

 Key features at a glance

-• Player authentication and identity management so players can sign in and keep progress
+- Player authentication and identity management so players can sign in and keep their progress.

 Note about sources